 CBD & Depression

 There are several depression symptoms, and not everyone will have the same ones.
-Aside from the feeling of low spirits, hopelessness and sadness, other symptoms that can help you tell if you or someone you know are depressed: Here is a list of the most common symptoms:
+Aside from the feeling of low spirits, hopelessness, and sadness, other symptoms that can help you tell if you or someone you know is depressed: Here is a list of the most common symptoms:

 - A feeling of worthlessness or guilt

 - Significant changes in appetite; either eating too much or too little

 - Either sleeping too much or having difficulties sleeping

 - Noticeable loss of energy or obvious instances of fatigue

 - No longer taking pleasure in things you used to enjoy